dromotherm/sandbox/enhancingEmonCMS.md

         $this->redis->zRemRangeByRank($bkey, 0, -1);
     }
 ```
-Our buffer i a string whereas the buffer used for writing to real-life feeds is a zset.
+Our buffer is a string whereas the buffer used for writing to real-life feeds is a zset (sorted set).
 So, let's simple change the delete method to :
 ```
     public function delete($feedid)
     {